 9 | JFK | 50 |

-This SQL query uses the function to convert the to the first day of the corresponding month, allowing us to group and compare flights by month.
-The function is then used to calculate the average delay for each airport within each month.
+to the first day of the corresponding month, allowing us to group and compare flights by month.
+The AVG

 To practice another window function question on DataLemur's free interactive SQL code editor, solve this Google SQL Interview Question: